iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

 In the beginning of this tutorial, we laid out three jobs for a SensorGraph:

 1. Configuring tiles
-2. Wiring together RPCS into an application
+2. Wiring together RPCs into an application
 3. Selecting data to send remotely

 We've focused on step 2 so far.
 Step 1 will be addressed in the next tutorial